swiftsuretech/dkp_datacatalog/docs/catalog-deploy-user-version copy.md

   ```
 3. Open your project to the "Applications" tab.
 You should see that the catalogue applications are now available.
 <p align="center"><img src="../images/apps_deployed.png" alt="Apps" width="800" /></p>

+## Deploy our custom applications

+1. We are now ready to deploy our custom applications.
+For the purpose of this demo, we will build out object storage in a data lake provisioned in Ceph storage by the Rook operator